CQCL/pytket-docs/manual/manual_compiler.rst

 1                   Adds basic optimisations (those covered by the :py:meth:`SynthesiseX` passes) for efficient compilation.
 2                   Extends to more intensive optimisations (those covered by the :py:meth:`FullPeepholeOptimise` pass).
 ==================  ========================================================================================================

+As more intensive optimisations are applied by level 2 the pass may take a long to run for large circuits.
+In this case it may be preferable to apply the lighter optimisations of level 1.

 .. jupyter-execute::